 Lisa Marie Presley accused of failing to disclose fortune at divorce hearing

-Lisa Marie Presley was accused of failing to disclose a 5.6 million dollar a year fortune as she and her estranged husband appeared at a divorce hearing in Los Angeles.
+Lisa Marie Presley was accused of failing to disclose a $5.6 million-a-year fortune as she and her estranged husband appeared at a divorce hearing in Los Angeles.

-Presley and Michael Lockwood, who have two children together, appeared at Los Angeles Superior Court where a judge ruled she must pay 50,000 dollars towards his lawyers' fees.
+Presley and Michael Lockwood, who have two children together, appeared at Los Angeles Superior Court where a judge ruled she must pay $50,000 (£40,000) towards his lawyers’ fees.

-Presley, the only daughter of the late rock star Elvis Presley, filed for divorce from musician Lockwood in June after 10 years of marriage.
+Presley, the only daughter of the late rock star Elvis, filed for divorce from musician Lockwood in June after 10 years of marriage.

 Jeff Sturman, representing Lockwood, said his client faced “a continual state of poverty with no means to pay living expenses whatsoever” if Presley did not provide spousal support.